Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 No, tax bills are sent out by the County Treasurer’s Office in January of each year.
 An NOV is a notice of the value amount of a property determined by the Assessor’s Office, which value amount (the “Taxable Actual Value”) is a factor used to calculate property taxes payable.

-Your annual property taxes are determined by the following formula: Taxable Actual Value * Assessment Rate * Mill Levy = Tax amount.
+Your annual property taxes are determined by the following formula: Taxable Actual Value * Assessment Rate * Total of applicable Mill Levies = Tax Amount.
 The Assessor is only responsible for the valuation of your property, the Taxable Actual Value.
-If you disagree with the value of your property and your current tax bill, you will need to file a Petition for Abatement.
+If you disagree with the value of your property in the NOV, you may file an appeal.
+See “How do I appeal my value?”
+If you disagree with the value of your property in your tax bill, you will need to file a Petition for Abatement.
 You can find more information on our Abatements page.
-If you disagree with the value of your property and your future tax bill, you may file an appeal.
-See the question “How do I appeal my value?” in the Filing an Appeal section for more information.

 Each Summit County property is assigned an individual identification number, sometimes called a “schedule” or “account” number – both terms refer to the same number.
 This number is located on your NOV and your tax bill.